-Personal performance measures account for 30% of possible short-term incentives payable to executive directors.
+Personal performance measures account for 30% of possible STIs payable to executive directors.

-Achievement of personal performance objectives sets for the CEO and CFO, were 70% (FYE 2017: 75%) and 90% (FYE 2017: 90%) respectively.
+Achievement of personal performance objectives set for the CEO and CFO, were 45% (FYE 2018: 70%) and 50% (FYE 2018: 90%) respectively.
+However, no payments were made to the executive directors, as the OP metric (-0,8%) fell below the minimum threshold.